Sankranti gift: PM Modi flags off Vande Bharat train between Secunderabad-Visakhapatnam

 The indigenously designed train set of Vande Bharat Express is equipped with state-of-the-art passenger amenities and will provide faster, comfortable and convenient travel experience to the rail users.

-Here are facts you need to know about India's eighth high-speed train.
+Here are seven facts you need to know about India's eighth high-speed train.

 - The train set to be introduced by Indian Railways and will be the first one connecting the two Telugu speaking states of Telangana and Andhra Pradesh, covering a distance of around 700 km.